Kayla-Ard/Bootstrap_Components_and_Layout/Tech_Solutions_HW/README.md

-# Adding some images of the webpage for visual images of the page at different places and screen size
+# Adding some images of the webpage for visualization of the page at different places and screen sizes

 ## Bigger Screens